teddysm/React-Portfolio/README.md

 ## Description

-- This is an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+- This is a developer portfolio made with React.
+It has 4 main pages: About Me, Portfolio, Resume and Contact.

 <br>

 ## Usage

-- Use Insomnia or similar software to hit each GET, POST, PUT, DELETE routes
 - Start the server with 'npm start'

   ![Screenshot](/react-portfolio/src/images/AboutMe.png)